-Dissemination tool Target Audiance Scientific Community Industry and SMEs Public at large Project website ✓ ✓ ✓ Project material (leaflets/brochures/audio-visual publications on pen drives that will be distributed at topical events) ✓ ✓ ✓ Newsletters (via project website) ✓ ✓ ✓ Scientific Publications $\checkmark$ ✓ X Participation in topical national/international scientific conferences, technical, industrial fairs and other relevant events ✓ ✓ X General audience articles (CORDIS news, magazines, etc.) X ✓ ✓ Radio/television broadcasting (local/national level) X ✓ ✓ Press conference and press releases X ✓ ✓
+Dissemination tool Target Audience Scientific Community Industry and SMEs Public at large Project website $\checkmark$ ✓ $\checkmark$ Project material (leaflets/brochures/audio-visual publications on pen drives that will be distributed at topical events) $\checkmark$ ✓ ✓ Newsletters (via project website) $\checkmark$ ✓ $\checkmark$ Scientific Publications $\checkmark$ ✓ X Participation in topical national/international scientific conferences, technical, industrial fairs and other relevant events $\checkmark$ ✓ X General audience articles (CORDIS news, magazines, etc.) X ✓ ✓ Radio/television broadcasting (local/national level) X ✓ ✓ Press conference and press releases X ✓ $\checkmark$

-3.2.2 Target Publications
+3.2.2 Target Publications (M19\M36)

-The Industrial and academic partners will individually and in collaboration publish and present scientific advances in technical papers as well as in journals (peer reviewed or not) and magazines.
+The Industrial and academic partners, individually and in collaboration, publish and present scientific advances in technical papers as well as in journals (peer reviewed or not) and magazines.
 Scientific publications are an effective way to disseminate high level project information and to attract the interest of representatives of the various target groups.
-Publications in specialised magazines, papers sent to related events will attract the attention of technicians and researchers as well as to give the opportunity to collaborate within the purposes of DREAM.
+Publications in specialised magazines, papers sent to related events attract the attention of technicians and researchers as well as to give the opportunity to collaborate within the purposes of DREAM.
 In order to support this activity, whenever possible, project publications will be archived or linked on the DREAM website.